elton-tanaka/holiday-planner-api/README.md

 ## Introduction
-This project is a RESTful API using Laravel to manage holiday plans.
-Its built using MySQL for the database, Passport for authentication and PHPUnit for testing.
-As for the docker container its built using Sail.
+This project is a RESTful API developed with Laravel, designed to manage holiday plans efficiently.
+It utilizes MySQL as the database, Passport for secure authentication, and PHPUnit for comprehensive testing.
+The architecture is structured with a repository/interface pattern to ensure a clear separation of concerns, enhancing both maintainability and testability.
+The application runs in a Docker container powered by Laravel Sail for seamless development and deployment.

 ## Requirements
 - PHP >= 8.2